jxxcarlson/elmbyexample/README.md

 * crypt -- Two apps for playing with encryption
     - CaesarApp
     - VigenereApp
+* dataVisualization -- grab data from server and visualize it using Elm.
+See Readme
 * dice
     - Dice1App -- basic program with randomness -- throw one die
     - Dice2App -- the same as Dice1, but with CSS styling